 Flooding during hurricane Sandy created major issues as well.
 These are recent examples of disasters that made your cell phone about as useful as a paper weight.

 There is a new service launching this winter that could help.
 It is called GoTenna and allows your cell phone to keep working if towers go down.
 This service will allow you to bypass the towers for cellular communication.
-However, you still need working satellites and there will likely be some sort of power requirement for this service.

 You still may be able to use conventional technology in these scenarios.
 Do not assume that all standard communication is down.
 For instance, always keep a hard wire to plug your computer into your modem.
 You will lose WIFI if your power goes out, but you may still be able to hard wire to the internet with your laptop.